The notcat notification server

 It is not hard to end up needing more sophisticated behavior than just printing to standard output.

-To support that, notcat provides the arguments --on-notify
+To support that, notcat provides the arguments --on-notify, --on-close, and --on-empty.

-is triggered whenever a notification is created. --on-close
+--on-notify is triggered whenever a notification is sent to notcat.

-is triggered whenever a notification is closed. --on-empty
+--on-close is triggered whenever a notification is closed, either manually or because it expired.

 The default values for these are